How to Report a Repair

 If you are in an urgent situation you can claim a crisis grant from your local council – see your council's website for more details.

 Yes.
-All of our advice services (Welfare benefits, Money advice, Tenancy support etc) remain available but not for face-to-face visits.
+All of our advice services (Welfare benefits, Money advice, Tenancy support etc) are available.
 There is, however, likely to be more pressure on these services than usual so please be patient.
 You can call us to find out more.
 Independent advice is also available from organisations such as Citizens Advice Scotland.

 For help with your energy bills, or if you're struggling to top up a meter, you should contact your energy supplier.